IBM-Cloud/iks-ingress-controller/README.md

 You cannot specify multiple hosts for a single service and path.

 Looking to forward requests to the IP address of your external service instead of routing requests through the Ingress controller?
-You can set up a [Kubernetes endpoint that defines the external IP address and port of the app](#external_ip).
+See "Exposing external apps through a Kubernetes endpoint".

 **Sample Ingress resource YAML**